Behavior intervention plans: What you need to know

 Sometimes, kids don’t know why they do what they do.
 The school team has to do some detective work to figure out why the child is acting out.

 Once the team understands the reason (or reasons), it puts together the plan to prevent it from happening.

-For example, if a child wants attention, the school may try to channel this in a more positive way—maybe letting the child perform in a talent show.
+For example, if a child wants attention, the school may try to channel this in a more positive way — maybe letting the child perform in a talent show.
 If the problem is restlessness, the child could take breaks when feeling antsy.
 The plan may even include teaching the child strategies for staying focused.

-Educators refer to these strategies and supports as interventions.
+.
 This means they’re formal and done for a specific amount of time.
 The team also will keep an eye on how they’re working.
 That’s why the plan is called a behavior intervention plan.